ProteusMRIgHIFU/BabelBrain/README.md

 # Version log
-- 0.3.0 - Nov 4, 2023
+- 0.3.0 - Nov 5, 2023
-  - Fix an issue on display results in Step 3.
-Results were scaled to the intensity at the target, instead of maximal intensity in the brain region, as done when calculating the required Isppa in water.
+  - New: Add checkboxes to hide marks on plots.
-  - Fix an issue on display results of H317 Transducer
+  - New: Replace labels in Step 3 with a table to organize better output metrics.
-  - Fix the remaining "bleeding" of skin label in the brain region
+  - New: Add metrics in Step 3 of temperature and thermal dose at the target, which often does match the maximal temperature in the brain.
+Also, a metric of distance from maximal peak intensity in the brain to the target.
-  - Fix NaN calculations when target is accidentally in the brain region
+  - Fix an issue with display results in Step 3.
+Results were scaled to the intensity at the target instead of maximal intensity in the brain region, as done when calculating the required Isppa in water.
-  - Fix passing version to macOS bundle
+  - Fix an issue with the display results of the H317 Transducer.
-  - New: Add checkboxes to hide marks on plots
+  - Fix the remaining "bleeding" of the skin label in the brain region.
-  - New: Replace labels in Step 3 with a table to organize better output metrics
+  - Fix NaN calculations when the target is accidentally in the brain region.
-  - New: Add metrics in Step 3 of temperature and thermal dose at the target, which often does match the maximal temperature in the brain
+  - Fix passing version to macOS bundle.

 - 0.2.9-b - Oct 14, 2023
   - macOS applications are now fully signed, and no more warnings from macOS Gatekeeper appear.